stakater/developer-handbook/content/frontend/architecture/spa-applications-architecture.md

 SEO in Single Page Applications comes as an afterthought.
 A frontend architecture should it make SEO easier rather than hinder it.
 The developer should not go for third party solutions or create a completely separate application in order to handle SEO.
 Server Side Rendered application is often referred to as `Isomorphic` or `Universal` application.
 SPA frameworks in 2019 are evolving very fast and support SSR.

-There are three main reasons to create a Universal version of your app.
+There are three main reasons to create a Universal version of your app:

 1. Facilitate web crawlers (SEO)
-2. Improve performance on mobile and low-powered devices
+1. Improve performance on mobile and low-powered devices
-3. Show the first page quickly
+1. Show the first page quickly

 Universal or Server Side Rendered solutions for most popular frameworks are listed below: